ZSU-OCE/better-randomiser/README.md

 - **Start Randomisation**: Initiates the team randomisation process.
   - Default Command: `!randomise`
-  - **Usage**: Admin types the command in the in-game admin chat to start the process.
+  - **Usage**: Type the command in the in-game admin chat to start the process.

 - **Stop Randomisation**: Cancels the scheduled team randomisation.
-  - Default Command: `!stoprandom`
+  - Default Command: `!stoprandomise`
-  - **Usage**: Admin types the command in the in-game admin chat to stop the process.
+  - **Usage**: Type the command in the in-game admin chat to stop the process.

 ## Configuration Options